-The Mayor, Sadiq Khan, is taking urgent action to help end London’s ‘public health crisis’, after it was revealed that:
+The Mayor, Sadiq Khan, is launching the second phase of his air quality consultation.
+Sadiq is taking urgent action to help end London’s ‘public health emergency’, after it was revealed that:

-- Over 9,000 Londoners die from long-term exposure to air pollution every year
+- almost 10,000 Londoners die from long-term exposure to air pollution every year

 - 443 schools in the capital are in areas exceeding safe air quality levels.